NCI900-Training-Organisation/intro-to-gprof/docs/source/index.rst

-Introduction to GProf
+Introduction to Profiling Tools
 =================================================

-This repository provides a beginner-friendly introduction to using gprof for profiling C/C++ programs
+This repository provides a beginner-friendly introduction to using difffent tools for profiling C/C++ programs

 .. note::